Estimate and Manage Your Government Contract

 Win and manage aerospace and defense contracts using ProjStream’s integrated estimating, pricing and earned value management tools.

-Win the aerospace and defense contract with a single tool
+Win the aerospace and defense contract

 BOEMax is an all-in-one basis of estimate, pricing, and proposal management software tool.
 It's perfect for aerospace and defense companies that need to produce data-driven cost estimates with full traceability.

 Features for the entire proposal creation process

 Build the work breakdown structure (WBS): Create the WBS manually, import it from an Excel file, or import it from common scheduling tools.
 BOEMax uses the structure to automatically create the hierarchical estimate grid view ready for estimators to enter their cost data.